 Lastly, in the context of transnationalism and globalization, Vietnamese American foodways can also shape and be shaped by Vietnam’s foodways.
 To be sure, reconciliation between the Vietnamese American diaspora and Vietnam is still dubious.
 For example, unlike their Asian American peers, many Vietnamese American businesses have not directly engage in foreign trade with their homeland.
 By some accounts, Vietnamese tend to see business ownership as a means to control their destiny, where freedom is an important factor in redeeming their war/refugee experiences, perhaps to the fact that direct engagement with Vietnam depends on the current Vietnamese government’s willingness to reform its “state capitalism” and “illiberal democracy.”

 Notwithstanding, the U.S. lifting of the trade embargo against Vietnam in 1994 has allowed various foodstuffs from the homeland to appear on the Vietnamese American diasporic shelves.
-In turn, there seems to a transnational innovation of Vietnamese American cuisines gradually emerging, where Vietnamese American entrepreneurs set out to create particular foodstuffs to recapture the flavors of their youth or continue their family heritage.
+In turn, there seems to be a transnational innovation of Vietnamese American cuisines gradually emerging, where Vietnamese American entrepreneurs set out to create particular foodstuffs to recapture the flavors of their youth or continue their family heritage.
 For example, the owner of Indochine Estates Coffee, in pursuit of using the finest coffee grown in Vietnam, has returned to his hometown of Datlat to utilize his grandfather’s coffee harvest (Bourbon Arabica beans) of which before his return had been sold solely to coffee traders.
 The company also incorporates quality beans from Ban Me Thuot region, where it has “ vested interest in paying fairly for its coffee” and “pledge to pay at least 10% above market price.”

 Moreover, a transnational route for Vietnamese American foodstuffs to enter Vietnam has emerged.
 One route has been to register a private company within Vietnam.
 This has been done by the owner of Highlands Coffee, who now has more than 80 coffee shops since opening in 1998 and who has in mind to improve “ the quality of life for Vietnam’s rising middle class.”
 Another route has been for well established Vietnamese American food franchises to open new stores in Vietnam, usually with a local partner or another foreign partner in Vietnam.
 This has been done by the owner of Lee’s Sandwiches whose focus is on its coffee, where “the beans are from Vietnam, but the coffee itself is made in America and shipped to Vietnam to ensure the distinct Lee’s Coffee taste.”
 Overall, the doors for transnational foodways – bold fusion of transnational Vietnamese foods from Vietnamese America and Vietnam becoming tomorrow’s classic – are opened wider than ever before.